The one and only EIB network rolls on from the Limbaugh Institute for Advanced Conservative Studies.

 All right.

-All right, anyway, here's the abstract about Friedman's peace.
+Anyway, here's the abstract about Friedman's piece.

 Thomas Friedman op-ed column questions whether regime change in Iraq will be possible in Bush administration.